pydantic/pydantic/docs/usage/schema.md

   JSON Schema
 * `max_length`: for string values, this adds a corresponding validation and an annotation of `maxLength` to the JSON Schema
-* `read_only`: a boolean which defaults to False.
-When True, the field raises a TypeError if the field is assigned on an instance.
+* `allow_mutation`: a boolean which defaults to True.
+When False, the field raises a TypeError if the field is assigned on an instance.
 The BaseModel Config must set validate_assignment to True
 * `regex`: for string values, this adds a Regular Expression validation generated from the passed string and an annotation of `pattern` to the JSON Schema